 During these measurements, we observed the following: Bearing the higher than normal frequency band in mind, we were surprised at how the 5G NR beamforming capabilities benefit the achievable coverage.
 This also applies to the synchronization signals and broadcast channels.

-For the trials, the tier-1 mobile network operator trusted our 5G NR network measurement solution, which will be commercially available by the end of September 2018.
-The solution comprises an R&S TSME6 or R&S TSMA6 network scanner for data collection and the R&S ROMES4 drive test software suite for analysis and visualization.
-Equipped with an antenna, the 5G NR measurement solution fits into a backpack or shoulder bag for comfortable and efficient drive and walk testing.
+For the trials, the tier-1 mobile network operator trusted our commercially available 5G NR network measurement solution.
+It comprises an R&S TSME6 or R&S TSMA6 network scanner for data collection and the R&S ROMES4 drive test software suite for analysis and visualization and, equipped with an antenna, the 5G NR measurement solution fits into a backpack or shoulder bag for comfortable and efficient drive and walk testing.

 Be ahdead in 5G.
 Turn visions into reality.